CZ-NIC/knot/doc/reference.rst

 Possible values:

-- ``none`` - never publish any CDS or CDNSKEY records in the zone
+- ``none`` - Never publish any CDS or CDNSKEY records in the zone.
-- ``delete-dnssec`` - publish special CDS and CDNSKEY records indicating turning off DNSSEC
+- ``delete-dnssec`` - Publish special CDS and CDNSKEY records indicating turning off DNSSEC.
-- ``always`` - always publish CDS and CDNSKEY records for the current KSK
+- ``always`` - Always publish CDS and CDNSKEY records for the current KSK.

 *Default:* always